Ethiopia pardons two jailed Swedish journalists

 Ethiopia has detained about 150 people, including some 10 reporters, since legislation designed to tackle the activities of rebel groups that have links with al Qaeda and Eritrea was passed in 2009.

-In July, Addis Ababa sentenced a prominent blogger and five other exiled journalists to between eight years to life on charges of conspiring with rebels to topple the government.

-Berhan said he was not aware of any pardon requests from those cases.

-(Additional reporting by Anna Ringstrom and Mia Shanley in Stockholm; Editing by Richard Lough and Michael Roddy)
+(Additional reporting by Anna Ringstrom and Mia Shanley in Stockholm; Editing by Richard Lough and Jane Merriman)

 BERLIN Former foreign minister Frank-Walter Steinmeier was elected Germany's president on Sunday, the 12th person to hold the largely ceremonial post in the post-war era.